janearc/cooking/recipes/bread/fall-feast-bread.md

 Place in a large bowl separately:
 - 2.5 c flour
-- 1 tsp baking soda
+- 1 tsp baking soda (2 tsp if you use cranberries)
 - 6 tsp baking powder

 Fold the custard into the flour.